-A dedicated computer program for INAA mode optimization was used^[57].
+A dedicated computer program for INAA mode optimization was used56.
 All thyroid samples were prepared in duplicate, and mean values of ChE contents were used.
 Mean values of ChE contents were used in final calculation for the Br, Fe, Rb, and Zn mass fractions measured by two methods.
 Using Microsoft Office Excel, a summary of the statistics, including, arithmetic mean, standard deviation, standard error of mean, minimum and maximum values, median, percentiles with 0.025 and 0.975 levels was calculated for ChE contents.
 The difference in the results between two groups (normal and NG) was evaluated by the parametric Student's t-test and non-parametric Wilcoxon-Mann-Whitney U-test.
+All studies were approved by the Ethical Committees of the Medical Radiological Research Centre (MRRC), Obninsk committee and with the 1964 Helsinki declaration and its later amendments, or with comparable ethical standards.